-No Impact.
+Less Than Significant Impact.
 The proposal is not anticipated to produce glare, which may adversely affect day or nighttime views in the area.
 Therefore, the glare at the project location would not substantially alter the existing characteristics of the area.

 Installation of future lighting will be required to conform to the Glenn County Code.
 Glenn County Code §15.560.080 (Glare and Heat) states the following: All exterior lighting accessory to any use shall be hooded, shielded or opaque.
 No unobstructed beam of light shall be directed beyond any exterior lot line.
-The project does not include the installation or use of any new lighting sources or structures that will be a new source of glare.
 New exterior lighting will be required to be hooded to reduce glare and retain light to limited areas.
 Additionally, the light shall not be directed beyond the property lines.
-This site will not create substantial light or glare that will affect day or nighttime views in the area.
-No impact.
+Lighting is not proposed at this time; therefore it is concluded that there will be a less than significant impact.